 Would npm —ignore-scripts have prevented the worm from executing?

-Yes.
-The entire payload relied on a preinstall hook running node index.js.
-Passing —ignore-scripts or setting ignore-scripts=true in .npmrc would have blocked execution.
-The tradeoff is that any legitimate dependency requiring install-time scripts for native module compilation (node-gyp, esbuild, sharp) would also break, so this works as a targeted override rather than a blanket policy.
+Mostly.
+The initial payload relied on a preinstall hook running node index.js, and passing —ignore-scripts or setting ignore-scripts=true in .npmrc would have blocked it.
+That flag also suppresses npm’s automatic node-gyp build, so it covers the June 4 variant that moved execution into a binding.gyp command-expansion.
+The caveat is detection, not prevention: a scanner that only inspects package.json scripts will not flag the binding.gyp technique even though —ignore-scripts neutralizes it.
+The tradeoff with the flag is that any legitimate dependency requiring install-time scripts for native module compilation (node-gyp, esbuild, sharp) would also break, so this works as a targeted override rather than a blanket policy.

 Were Kubernetes credentials in the worm’s harvest scope?